nopnop2002/luckfox-pico-mini-ethernet/README.md

 # Enable network sharing for RNDIS
 Instructions for network sharing using a Windows machine as the host can be found [here](https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1106/Luckfox-Pico-Ultra-W/Luckfox-Pico-quick-start/Network-Sharing/ubuntu).
+Ubuntu and Debian can also work as network share servers for RNDIS.
 You can now download the software you need.

 # Add swap partition